Pūl (coin): Pūl coins in the Kokand Khanate

 The monetary system of the Khanate of Kokand was dependent on the influx of foreign coins into its territory, particularly coins from Bukhara.
 However under the reign of Narbuta Beg monetary reforms were enacted to produce local coinage, pūl (or ful) coins which were referred to as “black money”, and at the time of their introduction a single pūl could buy a sheep.
 The mint of the khanate had a capacity to produce 1000 coins on a daily basis.

 The exchange between copper, silver, and gold coinages as well as the purchasing power of Kokandi pūls often changed, Kokandi pūls generally weighed 1 mithqāl (4.55 g), in the 1850s 6 pūls were needed for 1 Miri, and 24 pūls for a silver coin.
 Silver coins minted by Mingbashi Musulmonqul were valued at 24–32 pūls, this the 1870s this fluctuated between 42 and 64 pūls with the highest exchange rate being at 100 pūls.
-Generally 3 Kokandi pūls were valued at 1 Russian silver kopeyka, and Kokandi pūls also circulated in the Khanate of Khiva, the Emirate of Bukhara, and the Chinese city of Kashgar.
+Generally 3 Kokandi pūls were valued at 1 Russian silver kopek, and Kokandi pūls also circulated in the Khanate of Khiva, the Emirate of Bukhara, and the Chinese city of Kashgar.

 Pūl coins of Tashkent

 In 1784 Tashkent became independent from the Kazakh Khanate, this was briefly followed by the concurrent rule of 4 ḥākims (circuit justice administrators), the ḥākim Shaykhantaur took control from the others and proclaimed himself as the only ruler of Tashkent.
 As the title of ḥākim was elected this period in Tashkent's history is sometimes referred to as the “Republic of Tashkent”, during this era Tashkent issued its own copper pūl (or Fulūs), and silver tanga coins.

-Pūl coins produced in Tashkent generally had 2 sizes with the lower denomination pūl being between 14 and 17 millimeters in diameter, while those of higher value would be between 20 and 24 millimeters.
-The coins often contained the mint mark of Tashkent in Persian as “Coinage of Tashkent” (Persian: ضرب تاشكند), and had a Persian blessing inscribed on them reading “May the future life be good” (Persian: عاقبت خير باد).
+Pūl coins produced in Tashkent generally had 2 sizes with the lower denomination pūl being between 14 and 17 mm in diameter, while those of higher value would be 20-24 mm.
+The coins often contained the mint mark of Tashkent in Persian as “Coinage of Tashkent” (ضرب تاشكند), and had a Persian blessing inscribed on them reading “May the future life be good” (عاقبت خير باد).
 The obverse of Tashkent's pūls often would not bear any mint marks but various images like cats, birds, fish, or mythological creatures.
 These coins continued to be produced until Tashkent was annexed by the Khanate of Kokand in 1809.